cncoulter/cncoulter.github.io/_posts/2021-07-07-Disability-Rights-Accessibility-Laws-Inside-the-US.md

 Section 508 is actually an amendment to the original law.
 It was enacted in 1998.
 Under Section 508, when federal agencies develop, procure, maintain, or use electronic and information technologies, those technologies must be accessible both to employees and members of the public with disabilities.

 Section 508 is a law.
 It's also a standard.
 For the purposes of following Section 508, the law, what exactly counts as accessible?
 That's defined by the [Section 508 standards](https://www.access-board.gov/ict/), created by the Access Board.
 Those standards were "[refreshed](https://www.deque.com/blog/section-508-refresh-news-ict-final-rule-update/)" in 2018 and specifically reference WCAG 2.0 level AA.
 However, the 508 standards are more comprehensive than WCAG.
-WCAG stands for the Web Content Accessibility Guidelines and, unsurprisingly, was written expressly for the web (although the principles behind WCAG can be extended and applied elsewhere if desired).
+WCAG stands for the *Web Content* Accessibility Guidelines, and unsurprisingly WCAG was written expressly for the web (although the principles behind WCAG can be extended and applied elsewhere if desired).
 The 508 standards address more than just web accessibility; they also set standards for meetings and electronic documents like PDFs.

 It should be noted: Section 508 sets mandatory ICT accessibility standards for federal agencies.
 Those standards don't directly apply to the private sector.
 However, if a private company wants to sell to the federal government, their product will need to conform with the 508 standards.
 In this way, Section 508 uses the significant buying power of the federal government to push for accessibility outside government.
 Additionally, private organizations can adopt and follow the Section 508 standards if they wish.